bediger4000/linked_lists/README.md

 ### Reverse a linked list in place

+This is: Daily Coding Problem: Problem #465 [Easy]

+This problem was asked by Google.

+Given the head of a singly linked list, reverse it in-place.

 This amounts to taking the head element off a linked list, and setting that element's pointer to the reversed list.
 Repeat until the linked list is empty, and all elements are on the reveresed list.